THE FIRST DISTRIBUTED MUSEUM

 MICRO is a nonprofit committed to building science education for a culturally decentralized future.
 MICRO believes that access to high quality science is empowering.

 Our museums are site-tested, durable, and free to the public.
-With a new museum joining the fleet every six months, this is science for everyone, museums that can go everywhere.
+With a museum on a new topic always in the works, this is science for everyone, museums that can go everywhere.

 THE MOTIVATION IS MUTUAL